facecjf/p3-webpack-playable-template/README.md

 npm start
 ```

-To build the final file use
+To build the final file, use the following command:
 ```bash
 node build.js
 ```